aleen42/PersonalWiki/projectManagement/quality/quality.md

 - Watts S. Humphrey, a renowned expert on software quality, defines a **software defect** as anything that must be changed before delivery of the program.

+### 11. Maturity Models

+- **Maturity models** are frameworks for helping organizations improve their processes and systems

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>